 Day 10 - Uummannaq

-Uummannaq is considered one of the most beautiful towns in Greenland, with colourful houses strewn over hilly terrain, so far north the midnight sun shines here from mid-May to mid-August.
-Located on a small island about 300 miles north of the Arctic Circle, this tiny, picturesque village lies at the foot of a heart-shaped mountain, for which the town is named.
-We have included entrance to Ummannaq Museum which tells fantastic stories from the region.
+Uummannaq is considered one of the most beautiful towns in Greenland.
+Located on a small island about 300 miles north of the Arctic Circle, this tiny, picturesque village lies at the foot of a heart-shaped mountain.

 Day 11 - Disko Bay - Qeqertarsuaq

 The small settlement of Qeqertarsuaq is located on the south coast of Disko Island.
-In 1773 the first whaling base was founded and whaling has been of great importance to the town over the past two centuries.
-Hunting and fishing are still the primary occupations for the island's inhabitants.
-A visit is included to the church of Qeqertarsuaq, to enjoy hymns sung by the local choir.
+In 1773 the first whaling base was founded.
+Whaling has been of great importance to the town over the past two centuries and hunting and fishing are still the primary occupations for the island’s inhabitants.

 Day 12 Kangerlussuaq - Reykjavik

-We sail along Kangerlussuaq Fjord slicing through the habitat of musk oxen, reindeer and arctic foxes, arriving in Kangerlussuaq for mid-morning disembarkation.
-Transfer to the airport for our flight to Reykjavik and onward transfer to the Grand Hotel (4T).
+In the morning we reach the 120-mile Kangerlussuaq Fjord and the town of the same name.
+We’ll disembark and transfer to the airport for a flight to Reykjavik and onward transfer to the Grand Hotel Reykjavik (4T).
 The remainder of the day is at leisure.